pwyde/monochrome-kde/README.md

 A list of features and/or components that will be added in the future.

 - [x] Aurorae Theme
+- [ ] Add GTK2/3 Theme based on Materia or Arc.
 - [x] Konsole Colour Scheme
   - [x] Change colours to match theme better.
 - [x] Kvantum Theme